Practical cloud machine learning

 3. Remote muscle: For each parameter set, it calls train_remote.map() on Modal.
 Modal spins up GPU containers, runs training jobs in parallel, and returns validation losses.

-4. Local feedback: The script tells Optuna the results, which updates its model and suggests the next batch.
+4. Local feedback: The script reports the results to Optuna, which updates its model and suggests the next batch.

-This gets the best of both: familiar local control with scalable, robust serverless GPU execution.
+This gets the best of both worlds: familiar local control with scalable serverless GPU execution.

-Reflecting on this journey from a frustrating dev container to a working HPO sweep, I learned a few things:
+Reflecting on the journey from a frustrating dev container to a working HPO sweep, I learned a few things:

-1. Model Your Process, Not Just Your nn.Module: Before writing code, I ask: Is this interactive debugging or a batch job?
+1. Before writing code, I now ask: Is this interactive debugging or a batch job?
 Does it need to be stateful or stateless?
 Does it need to survive a network disconnect?
 These questions guide me to the right execution model.

 • For interactive exploration where I need a persistent digital workspace, the “Remote Computer” (RunPod + VS Code) works well.

-• For scalable, repeatable batch jobs like training or HPO, the “Serverless Function” (Modal) reduces engineering friction.
+• For scalable, repeatable, but disposable batch jobs like training or HPO, the “Serverless Function” (Modal) reduces engineering friction.

 2. Separate State from Compute: Whether using network volumes (RunPod) or dedicated storage volumes (Modal), I keep my datasets and results separate from ephemeral compute instances.